ewaldmire/ascender/docs/docsite/rst/userguide/notifications.rst

 - Workflow running
 - Workflow timed out

 The message forms vary depending on the type of notification you are configuring.
-For example, messages for email and PagerDuty notifications have the appearance of a typical email form with a subject and body, in which case, Ascender displays the fields as **Message** and **Message Body**.
+For example, messages for email and PagerDuty notifications have the appearance of a typical email form with a subject and body, in which case, climber displays the fields as **Message** and **Message Body**.
 Other notification types only expect a **Message** for each type of event:

 .. image:: ../common/images/notification-template-customize-simple.png
    :alt: Custom notification template example

 The **Message** fields are pre-populated with a template containing a top-level variable, ``job`` coupled with an attribute, such as ``id`` or ``name``, for example.
-Templates are enclosed in curly braces and may draw from a fixed set of fields provided by Ascender, as shown in the pre-populated **Messages** fields.
+Templates are enclosed in curly braces and may draw from a fixed set of fields provided by climber, as shown in the pre-populated **Messages** fields.

 .. image:: ../common/images/notification-template-customize-simple-syntax.png
    :alt: Custom notification template example syntax